 A Natural Alternative to HRT

-While fears over HRT have been well reported* few people are aware there is a natural alternative, prescribed since the 1930’s, that delivers all the benefits of HRT without the potential health risks.
+While fears over HRT have been well reported, few women are aware there is a natural alternative: bioidentical progesterone has been prescribed since the 1930’s and delivers all the benefits of HRT without the potential health risks.

 Research has demonstrated that menopause symptoms are not simply due to a drop in hormone levels but to an imbalance that occurs between two prime hormones, progesterone and oestrogen.

-In modern times, the instance of oestrogen dominance has increased significantly as chemical pollutants with oestrogenic properties have entered our environment.
-These xeno-oestrogens come from plastics, fertilisers and other man made sources and while not identical to the body’s own oestrogen, are processed by the body in similar ways.
+Today, the instance of oestrogen dominance has increased significantly as chemical pollutants with oestrogenic properties have entered our environment.
+Known as xeno-oestrogens they come from plastics, fertilisers and other man made sources and while not identical to the body’s own oestrogen, are processed by the body in similar ways.

-The hormonal problems of today’s women are often further exacerbated through years of taking the contraceptive pill.
-This interferes with the body’s natural hormone production and can accentuate the effects of oestrogen dominance.
+The hormonal problems women experience are often made worse through years of taking the contraceptive pill.
+This synthetic cocktail interferes with the body’s natural hormone production and can contribute to the effects of oestrogen dominance .